-The project has received 3 sources of grant funding;
+The project has received 4 sources of grant funding:

-- ‘SUPER’ is funded by Cancer Australia.
-This study establishes a ‘biobank’ of 120 CUP patients, and 120 non-CUP patients which will be a resource of clinical, molecular and patient questionnaire information for future studies.
+- ‘SUPER’ was funded by Cancer Australia.
+This study established a ‘biobank’ of 120 CUP patients, and 120 non-CUP patients which is a resource of clinical, molecular and patient questionnaire information for future studies.
 The study is based in NSW, SA and Melbourne Victoria.

 - ‘Recuperate’ is funded by Cancer Australia, and compliments ‘SUPER plus’ by expanding the study nationally to include Northern Territory and the Australia Capital Territory.
 In addition, Recuperate also is assessing the costs associated with a diagnosis of CUP.

-- SUPER - CIA: Prof. Penelope Schofield, CIB: Prof David Bowtell, CIC: Assoc/Prof Linda Mileshkin
+- SUPER - CIA: Prof Penelope Schofield, CIB: Prof David Bowtell, CIC: Prof Linda Mileshkin

-- SUPER plus - CIA: Assoc/Prof Linda Mileshkin, CIB: Prof Penelope Schofield, CIC: Prof David Bowtell
+- SUPER plus - CIA: Prof Linda Mileshkin, CIB: Prof Penelope Schofield, CIC: Prof David Bowtell

-- Recuperate - CIA: Assoc/Prof Linda Mileshkin, CIB: Prof David Bowtell; CIC: Prof Penelope Schofield.
+- Recuperate - CIA: Prof Linda Mileshkin, CIB: Prof David Bowtell; CIC: Prof Penelope Schofield